kraftbj/genesis-enews-extended/readme.txt

 = 0.1.1 =
 * Adds "Hidden Fields" widget setting to make widget compatible with more mailing services.

+= 0.1.2 =
+* Modifies class name to work with more StudioPress themes.

 == Upgrade Notice ==

 = 0.1 =